jcolag/entropy-arbitrage/2025-08-11-long-count.md

 Without that setup, the application itself worked well enough, but it couldn't find the API.

-I won't bore you with the details of somebody else's code, but in short, Fresh RSS implements [Google Reader](https://en.wikipedia.org/wiki/Google_Reader)'s API, which has a base script `api/greader.php`, but then a path after that describing the endpoint, so you make requests of `api/greader.php/accounts/ClientLogin`, for example.
+I won't bore you with the details of somebody else's code, but in short, Fresh RSS implements {% wiki Google_Reader|Google Reader|en %}'s API, which has a base script `api/greader.php`, but then a path after that describing the endpoint, so you make requests of `api/greader.php/accounts/ClientLogin`, for example.
 This setup notes the PHP file in the middle of the path and divvies up the information so that it can find the script and the script can process what it needs to process.

 Last week's version put the `location`s in the wrong order for correct matching, tried to process the PHP files twice, *and* also assumed that a PHP file would only come at the end of a path.
 Again, none of those mistakes impact the day-to-day functioning of the web app, but it makes a complete mess of the API.